dannyneil/edbn/README.md

 The source file that created the 95.52% accurate MNIST network is generated with [good_train.m](good_train.m).

-Finally, the script [edbn_brian_test.m](edbn_brian_test.m) demonstrates loading a trained network in the BRIAN neural network simulator, feeding it Poisson inputs from the MNIST database, and calculating the resulting output classification.
+Finally, the script [edbn_brian_test.py](edbn_brian_test.py) demonstrates loading a trained network in the BRIAN neural network simulator, feeding it Poisson inputs from the MNIST database, and calculating the resulting output classification.

 ### Questions
 Please feel free to reach out here if you have any questions or difficulties.
 I'm happy to help guide you.